Wednesday, February 11, 2026

 she is quite sure that only a woman can judge another woman's character.
 It is always best to leave it to your mother, she says. (aliz's mother's matchmaking)

 pg303 - Mintiwab, name of a girl Aziz liked while at medical school in Addis Ababa.
 She did not love him back he said.
-I mention her only because of her unusual name. it must have some meaning. just saying it feels meaningful: Min Ti Wab...
+I mention her only because of her unusual name.
+It must have some meaning.
+Just saying it feels meaningful: Min Ti Wab...

 (Lily describing a street in Dire Dawa)